Three-Winding Transformer (Three-Phase)

 Description

-Unit Three-Winding Transformer (Three-Phase) represents a linear non-ideal three-phase, three-winding transformer that transfers electrical energy between two or more circuits by electromagnetic induction.
-The block includes the effects of linear winding leakage and linear core magnetisation.
-The resistance of the block can be parameterised in relative units.
-The primary, first secondary and second secondary winding connections, delta-star phase angle and core types are customisable.
+Block Three-Winding Transformer (Three-Phase) It is a linear non-ideal three-phase three-winding transformer that transfers electrical energy between two or more circuits by means of electromagnetic induction.
+The block includes the effects of linear leakage of the windings and linear magnetization of the core.
+The block resistance can be parameterized in relative units.
+The connections of the primary, first secondary and second secondary windings, the triangle-star phase angle and the types of cores are adjusted.

-The primary and secondary winding configuration options are as follows:
+The configuration options for the primary and secondary windings are as follows:

 -

-`Wye with floating neutral' - star with floating three-phase neutral.
+Wye with floating neutral— a star with a floating three-phase neutral. -

 -